 Southern Central Amorical Regional Series

-The SCARS region for the purposes of this series will be: Arkansas, Colorado, Kansas, Louisiana, New Mexico, Oklahoma, and Texas.
+The SCARS region for the purposes of this series will be: Arkansas, Colorado, Kansas, Missouri, New Mexico, Oklahoma, and Texas.
 Any tournaments taking place in these states may apply to be part of the series.
-(Nebraska and Missouri may be included if requested.)

 The SCARS season will run from Jan 1st to December 31st.

-Final rankings and awards will be posted on Facebook and the website.
+Final rankings and awards will be announced at the first tournament of the following year, and then posted on Facebook and the website within 2 days.

 The How to Get Tournament Approval:

-For a tournament to be approved, it must be approved by the NAF already and it cannot be on the same, the previous or the following weekend as another pre-approved tournament unless a competing tournament is more than 5hrs driving distance.
-This distance between the tournaments is arbitrary and will be reviewed by the TSO on an individual basis.
+For a tournament to be approved, it must be approved by the NAF already and it should not be on the same, the previous or the following weekend as another pre-approved tournament unless the competing tournament is more than 300 miles away.
+This distance between the tournaments, and the time between tournaments is a guideline, not a rule, and can be reviewed by the TSO on an individual basis.

-You must notify the TSO by emailing SCARSEventsBB@gmail.com in order to secure your desired weekend.
-Preference will go to the 4 core tournaments then the tournament that is first submitted for a weekend.
+You must notify the TSO by emailing SCARSbloodbowl@gmail.com , or contact one of the series organizers on Discord in order to secure your desired weekend. then the tournament that is first submitted for a weekend.

 Tournament results must be reported promptly after your tournament ends.
-Required result information is: Ranking, Name, Race and NAF ID.
+Required result information is: Ranking, Name, Race and NAF ID, TDs (For and Against) and Casualties (For and Against).
 Tournaments that do not submit results within 2 weeks of the tournament ending may be left out of the standings.
-Send all information (or Score file) to SCARSEventsBB@gmail.com for inclusion.
+Send all information (or Score file) to SCARSbloodbowl@gmail.com for inclusion.

 Coaches Cumulative Scoring: